-Congratulations to the 2020-2021 Gardner Fellows, (from left) Varsha Sarveshwar, Sarah Rigney, and Nicholas Schafer!
+Congratulations to the 2021-2022 Gardner Fellows, (from left) Aurora Lopez, Haazim Amirali, and Madhumitha (Madhu) Krishnan!

-The John Gardner Public Service Fellowship Program selects three Fellows from the graduating class of UC Berkeley and provides each a $35,000 stipend to work in the governmental or nonprofit organization that most closely fits their public sector interests.
+The John Gardner Public Service Fellowship Program selects three Fellows from the graduating class of UC Berkeley and provides each a $38,000 stipend to work in the governmental or nonprofit organization that most closely fits their public sector interests.
 Fellows are matched with a senior-level mentor during their 10-month fellowship.
 Past fellows have been placed at the Department of Justice, UN Global Pulse, and California Governor Newsom's office.
 The goal of the John Gardner Fellowship is to provide meaningful postgraduate leadership opportunities for UC Berkeley’s best students.
-Applications can be found here and the deadline is Friday, January 29, 2021.
+Applications will open this summer, and the deadline is Thursday, February 10, 2022.